agatafietko/songs/README.md

 This project analyzes the "Songs Dataset 2000-2020" from Kaggle to visualize and understand music trends over the past two decades.

+## Project Overview

+This analysis explores patterns and trends in popular music from 2000 to 2020, examining factors that contribute to a song's popularity and how music characteristics have evolved over time.
+The Jupyter notebook includes detailed code, explanations, and visualizations that provide insights into the evolution of popular music.

 ## Analyses Performed

 1. **Top 20 Songs by Popularity**: Visualization of the most popular songs based on popularity scores.
-2. **Relationship Between Song Duration and Popularity**: Analysis of how the length of a song affects its popularity.
+2. **Song Duration vs. Popularity**: Analysis of how the length of a song affects its popularity.
+3. **Popularity Distribution by Genre**: Comparison of the popularity of different music genres.
-3. **Genre Popularity Analysis**: Exploration of which music genres are most popular and their distribution.
+4. **Genre Distribution**: Exploration of the distribution of music genres in the dataset.
+5. **Trend of Song Characteristics Over Time**: Examination of how song attributes have evolved over the years.
+6. **Danceability vs. Energy**: Analysis of the relationship between a song's danceability and energy levels.

+## Key Visualizations

+All visualizations are pre-generated and can be viewed directly in the notebook:

+- `top20_popular_songs.png`: Bar chart of the most popular songs
+- `duration_vs_popularity.png`: Scatter plot showing relationship between song duration and popularity
+- `genre_popularity.png`: Bar chart of genres ranked by average popularity
+- `genre_distribution.png`: Pie chart showing the distribution of music genres
+- `song_trends_over_time.png`: Line chart showing how song characteristics have changed over time
+- `danceability_vs_energy.png`: Scatter plot analyzing the relationship between danceability and energy

+## Data Source

+The data used in this analysis is from the Kaggle dataset ["Songs Dataset 2000-2020"](https://www.kaggle.com/datasets/waqi786/songs-dataset-2000-2020-50k-records).

 ## Requirements